Zeolith Glossar

 Paramagnetism

 Paramagnetism describes the weak magnetic attraction of certain materials in an external magnetic field.
-In connection with soils and minerals – including certain zeolite types and basalt rocks – paramagnetic properties are attributed a positive effect on plant growth.
-Research on this is still ongoing, but in organic agriculture, paramagnetism is increasingly being discussed as a quality feature for soil minerals.
+In the context of soils and minerals – including certain types of zeolite and basalt rocks – paramagnetic properties are attributed a positive effect on plant growth.
+Research on this is still ongoing, but in organic farming, paramagnetism is increasingly being discussed as a quality feature for soil minerals.

 pH value